• ABOUT

 Learning Outcomes

-1. Develop a research proposal, objective and analyse research gaps with strong academic foundations: Identify a research-worthy problem, conduct a critical literature review, and design a structured doctoral-level proposal with clear objectives, questions, and methodology.
+1. Develop a research proposal, objective and analyse research gaps with strong academic foundations: identify a research-worthy problem, conduct a critical literature review, and design a structured doctoral-level proposal with clear objectives, questions, and methodology.

-2. Apply research methods and data analysis tools: Use appropriate qualitative, quantitative, or mixed methods ethically, and apply tools like SPSS, NVivo, R, or Python for effective data collection and analysis.
+2. Apply research methods and data analysis tools: use appropriate qualitative, quantitative, or mixed methods ethically, and apply tools like SPSS, NVivo, R, or Python for effective data collection and analysis.

-3. Produce high-quality academic writing: Write clearly and persuasively at the doctoral level, adhering to academic conventions and institutional formatting guidelines.
+3. Produce high-quality academic writing: write clearly and persuasively at the doctoral level, adhering to academic conventions and institutional formatting guidelines.

-4. Prepare for doctoral milestones: Demonstrate readiness for various doctoral milestones including research proposal approval, progression reviews, and viva voce (oral defence).
+4. Prepare for doctoral milestones: demonstrate readiness for various doctoral milestones including research proposal approval, progression reviews, and viva voce (oral defence).

-5. Align research with global development goals: Map research objectives and outcomes to relevant UN Sustainable Development Goals (SDGs), enhancing global relevance and impact.
+5. Align research with global development goals: map research objectives and outcomes to relevant UN Sustainable Development Goals (SDGs), enhancing global relevance and impact.

-6. Publish and present research: Identify suitable academic journals and conferences, and develop publication-ready articles, policy briefs, or presentation materials.
+6. Publish and present research: identify suitable academic journals and conferences, and develop publication-ready articles, policy briefs, or presentation materials.

-Learning Outcomes for Knowledge and Understanding
+Learning Outcomes for Knowledge & Understanding

 • Demonstrate comprehensive knowledge of strategic management and applied business research.